close

 Similar to HDR is backlight compensation.
 This technology means that the camera sets the light levels to people, not, for example, to the bright windows behind them.
 This way, the people will always be seen and not hidden in shadows.

-Many video bars also have automatic white balance, so people’s skin tones look more natural.
+Automatic white balance adjusts color tone so people’s skin tones look more natural.
 If you think of how awful fluorescent lights can make people look, you’ll realize how important a technology like Yealink’s AI face enhancement is.

 Jabra PanaCast 50 Video Bar